MundherAl/Propra1Notes/Propra/Notes/Week 12/Test Duplication.md

 }
 ```

-That is sort of like asking "does percent times value return percent times value?"
+That is sort of like asking, "does percent times value return percent times value?"
 That is a duplication that we want to avoid.